aicore/template-nodejs/README.md

 See https://github.com/istanbuljs/nyc for config options.

 # Publishing packages to NPM

+  ## Preparing for release
+  Please run `npm run release` on the `main` branch and push the changes to main.
+The release command will bump the npm version.

+  !NB: NPM publish will faill if there is another release with the same version.
+  ## Publishing
 To publish a package to npm, push contents to `npm` branch in this repository.